jarede-l1ma/Hearthstone/README.md

   - **Services**: Contains services responsible for making HTTP requests to the API.
   - **Utilities**: Contains utility and helper classes.
   - **Supporting Files**: Contains configuration files, such as the app information file and asset files.
+  - **Combine:** Introduced for asynchronous data fetching and updates.

 ## Technologies Used